-§ 4101P.2 Form of organization.
+Sec.
+4102P (2016 - Definition of Terms) Form of Organization.
 A pawnshop may be established as a single proprietorship, a partnership or corporation.

 Only Filipino citizens may establish and own a pawnshop organized as a single proprietorship.
-A pawnshop established as a single proprietorship by a non-Filipino owner prior to 29 January 1973 may continue as such during the lifetime of the registered owner.

 If a pawnshop is organized as a partnership, at least seventy percent (70%) of its capital shall be owned by Filipino citizens.
 Pawnshops established as partnerships prior to 29 January 1973, with non-Filipino partners whose aggregate holdings amount to more than thirty percent (30%) of the capital may retain the percentage of their aggregate holdings as of 29 January 1973, and said percentage shall not be increased, but may be reduced, and once reduced shall not be increased thereafter beyond thirty percent (30%) of the capital stock of such pawnshop.